navis-org/navis/docs/index.rst

 excellent `natverse <http://natverse.org>`_.

 For a brief introduction to the library, please read the :ref:`tutorial <tutorial>`.
 Visit the :ref:`installation page <installing>` to learn how to download the package.
 You can browse the :ref:`example gallery <example_gallery>` and :ref:`API reference <api>` to see what you can do with navis.

 NAVis is licensed under the GNU GPL v3+ license.
 The source code is hosted at `Github <https://github.com/schlegelp/navis>`_.
 Feedback, feature requests and bug reports are very welcome and best placed in `issues <https://github.com/schlegelp/navis/issues>`_.
-If you have any questions, please contact me: pms70@cam.ac.uk
+If you have any questions, please get in touch: pms70@cam.ac.uk

 .. raw:: html